kefniark/fatina-next/docs/features/conflict.md

 ## Side effect

-The only side effect is potentially some visual consitency.
+The only side effect is potentially some visual inconsitency.

 Here is a example to illustrate it:

 ```ts
 useAnimate(obj)